Agnes (singer): 2008–2010: Dance Love Pop, departure from Sony BMG & international launch

-In the UK the second single was "I Need You Now", which was rerecorded from the previous version on Dance Love Pop.
-"I Need You Now" was officially released in the UK on 16 November 2009 and peaked at forty in the UK Singles Chart.
+In the UK, the second single was "I Need You Now", which was rerecorded from the previous version on Dance Love Pop.
+"I Need You Now" was officially released in the UK on 16 November 2009 and peaked at 40 in the UK Singles Chart.
 But fared better in the dance chart at 5.
 "I Need You Now" was then released in Sweden on 23 November 2009 as an iTunes exclusive single.
-Later the same week it was released to other digital markets and despite no promotion and little airplay, it entered the Swedish Singles Chart at number ten and later peaked at number eight, making it Agnes' seventh top-ten hit in Sweden.
-The song was also released in a few other countries such as Italy, The Netherlands, Norway and Australia but failed to enter any charts.
+Later the same week, it was released to other digital markets and despite no promotion and little airplay, it entered the Swedish Singles Chart at number ten and later peaked at number eight, making it Agnes' seventh top-ten hit in Sweden.
+The song was also released in a few other countries such as Italy, The Netherlands, Norway, and Australia but failed to enter any charts.

-In February 2010 it was confirmed that Agnes's third French single would be "Sometimes I Forget" and would serve as the follow-up to the massive success of "Release Me" and "On and On", which combined had sold over 160,000 copies in France.
+In February 2010, it was confirmed that Agnes's third French single would be "Sometimes I Forget" and would serve as the follow-up to the massive success of "Release Me" and "On and On", which combined had sold over 160,000 copies in France.

 In July 2009, the major American record company Geffen Records announced that they had signed Agnes and would release "Release Me" in the U.S. on 18 August 2009.
 She also received a signing bonus of 1 million dollars ($1,000,000).
 This made Agnes the first and to date only Swedish Idol contestant to be launched in America.
 Before landing on Interscope/Geffen's table, three of America's biggest record companies fought over Agnes and her hit potential.
-In early 2010 a team consisting of 35 people that, in 2009, was assigned to make Lady Gaga the next star, started to plan Agnes' U.S. launch.
+In early 2010, a team consisting of 35 people that, in 2009, was assigned to make Lady Gaga the next star, started to plan Agnes' U.S. launch.

 Agnes made her first appearance in the U.S. on 27 August 2009 at a release party for her single "Release Me".
-Among the guests where the CEO of Interscope Records, Ron Fair, and he made a comment about their new signing "She has it all.
+Among the guests was the CEO of Interscope Records, Ron Fair, and he made a comment about their new signing "She has it all.
 She is an amazing singer, looks good, is fearless and humble."
-The launch of Agnes in the U.S and Canada continued during the spring 2010 and in the summer of 2010 "Release Me" was added to mainstream radio.
+The launch of Agnes in the U.S. and Canada continued during the spring of 2010 and in the summer of 2010 "Release Me" was added to mainstream radio.

-On 19 June 2010 Agnes and Björn Skifs performed at the Wedding of Victoria, Crown Princess of Sweden, and Daniel Westling.
+On 19 June 2010, Agnes and Björn Skifs performed at the Wedding of Victoria, Crown Princess of Sweden, and Daniel Westling.
 The song When You Tell the World You're Mine was the official wedding song, written especially for this occasion.
 The lyrics were written by Jörgen Elofsson, who has worked with Agnes before, and the music was written by Jörgen Elofsson & John Lundvik.
-As a tribute to Victoria, Crown Princess of Sweden, Prince Daniel, Duke of Västergötland engaged Elofsson to compose a song that express what people feel when they fall in love.
+As a tribute to Victoria, Crown Princess of Sweden, Prince Daniel, Duke of Västergötland engaged Elofsson to compose a song that expresses what people feel when they fall in love.
 The song entered the Sweden Top 60 Singles at fourteen and peaked at one the week after.
-It did also peaked at 19 in Finland.
+It also peaked at 19 in Finland.